Tobias2099/Portfolio/README.md

 ## Overview

-When visiting this page, you'll find:
+While visiting, you will find:
 - A brief introduction about me
 - An overview of my skills
 - A showcase of my projects so far